Josh5/diy-nas/README.md

 Fetch the UUID of the partitions of the cache disk

-Add the variables in the `config.env` file as shown below
+Add the variables in the `config.env` file as shown below:
 ```
 CACHE_DISK_PART1_UUID=90c53f7c-8834-db9a-adb7-f7676bad4e4c
 CACHE_DISK_PART2_UUID=837ab7b3-9222-48fd-8508-00b679517cab